 1. Text analysis for surveys

-Surveys are a great way to connect with customers directly, but they’re also ripe with constructive feedback.
-The feedback within your survey responses can be quickly analysed for sentiment scores.
+Surveys are a great way to connect with customers directly, and they’re also ripe with constructive feedback.
+The feedback within survey responses can be quickly analysed for sentiment scores.

 For the survey itself, consider questions that will generate qualitative customer experience metrics, some examples include: